Mansehra: Cultural festival

 The city hosts the Mansehra Shiva Temple, which is known for its annual Shivarathri festival.
 During the festival of Durgashtami, held in the first month of the Hindu calendar and the seventh month of the Nanakshahi calendar, about 400 local Hindus assembled on Bareri Hill to worship Devi (as Durga).
 Offerings were taken by a Brahmin of Mansehra.
 The assembly on each occasion lasted only one day.
 The site is ancient, as at the base of Bareri Hill are the boulders inscribed with the Edicts of Ashoka.

+Hashri is a traditional annual grass-cutting festival of Manshera, historically associated with the lineage of 3rd Khan of Mansehra, Zaman Khan Jahangiri Swati.
+As a Jagirdar, his estates organized such festivals annually where tenants and villagers collectively cut grass, accompanied by Dhol (drum) music.
+The custom reflected both agricultural cooperation and social structure of the time.
+His descendants, now settled as Khans across different neighborhoods of the city, have continued to preserve this tradition as part of Mansehra’s cultural heritage.